csci-182/fall2022/pages/_assignments/tutorial07.md

 drawFace(200, 400, 200);
 drawFace(300, 400, 100);
 drawFace(400, 400, 200);
 ```

 ## 3. What to Submit
 **Please Read Carefully:** To submit Tutorial 7, please paste the following links into the Moodle under the Tutorial 7 submission section:

 1. A link to your **homepage** on GitHub pages, which should link to the drawing you made in tutorial 7 (tutorials/tutorial07/index.html).
 See <a href="https://vanwars.github.io/csci185-coursework" target="_blank">Sarah's Homepage</a> for an example.
-    * Note that your homepage should also link to previous tutorials and classwork you have done.
+    * Note that your homepage should also link to previous tutorials and homework you have done.
 2. A link to your GitHub **code repository** (where your code files are stored).